 I have an MLIS from San Jose State University and a BA in Spanish from Azusa Pacific University.
 I was a school librarian for 10 years and then took a few years off to be at home with my young children.
 Currently, I work one morning a week as Storytime Librarian at my local public library.

 I spent a lot of time in libraries when I was younger, but I stumbled into librarianship as a career almost by accident.
 After graduating from college and spending some time substitute teaching and teaching Spanish part-time, I realized I did not want to be a classroom teacher.
 I liked being with students and working in a school environment, but I didn’t like certain aspects of classroom teaching.
 My mother (a former teacher herself) said she always wished she had been the school librarian.
 I found out there was a graduate program in library science near me, and I enrolled with the intent of just checking it out and seeing if I liked it.

 It turned out that I did like librarianship, and I received my MLIS from San Jose State University.
-I spent three years working as the library media specialist at a small, private high school in Salinas, California, and then four more years at a large, K-12 Christian schools in San Jose, California.
-Most recently, I was the librarian of an independent school in Monterey, California.
+I spent three years working as the library media specialist at a small, all-girls Catholic high school in Salinas, California, and then four more years at a large, K-12 Christian school in San Jose, California.
+My most recent school library job was as the librarian of a small independent school in Monterey, California.

-I’ve been married for five years and I live with my husband,Tom, who is an administrator at a local high school.
-We have one daughter, C.J., and a spoiled cat named Hemingway.
+I’ve been married since 2011 to my husband,Tom, who is an administrator at a local public high school.
+We have two young daughters.